-Regional leaders say the Central African Republic's president and prime minister have resigned after months of chaos and deadly sectarian violence.
+Regional leaders say the Central African Republic's president has agreed to resign, after months of chaos and deadly sectarian violence in his country.